rongarret/scache/README.md

-# SCHACH (Secure Cache)
+# S-Cache (Secure Cache)

-SCACHE is a program that securely caches a pass phrase or other secret data.
+S-Cache is a program that securely caches a pass phrase or other secret data.

-SCACHE is an SUID-root executable that works by storing the secret in a file that is owned by root and only readable by root.
+S-Cache is an SUID-root executable that works by storing the secret in a file that is owned by root and only readable by root.
 Its security is thus comparable to the security of shadow passwords.

-In addition, SCACHE takes a number of precautions to prevent its being hijacked by malware running as the user:
+In addition, S-Cache takes a number of precautions to prevent its being hijacked by malware running as the user:

 1. It stores the name of the controlling TTY and the grandparent process